Backed By French Might, Malian Troops Retake Key Town

-After months of retreat, the Malian government has finally made an advance.
-In the last week, French airstrikes and ground troops have helped government forces retake the strategic town of Diabaly village.
-It's the first major victory in the fight to reclaim the North.
-NPR's Ofeibea Quist-Arcton traveled to that town.
+In the past week, French airstrikes and ground troops have helped government forces retake the strategic town of Diabaly in central Mali — the first major victory in the fight to reclaim the north.

-QUIST-ARCTON: Mimicking the sound of gunfire, Kadiatou Sissoko describes the jihadist occupation of Diabaly and the heavy fighting that followed last week.
-Troops from Mali and France battled to dislodge them and cut off the rebel advance south - towards the capital, Bamako.
+Mimicking the sound of gunfire, resident Kadiatou Sissoko describes the jihadis' occupation of Diabaly and the heavy fighting that followed last week.
+Troops from Mali and France battled to dislodge them and cut off the rebel advance south toward the capital, Bamako.

-QUIST-ARCTON: Madame Sissoko says she fled from her mud-brick house, taking refuge out of the range of the rebels until they were chased out of town.
-Like many other residents, Madame Sissoko says the insurgents have nothing in common with the people of Diabaly.
+Sissoko says she fled from her mud-brick house, taking refuge out of the range of the rebels until they were chased out of town.
+Like many other residents, Sissoko says the insurgents have nothing in common with the people of Diabaly.

-QUIST-ARCTON: Al-Qaida-linked fighters seized the vast northern desert region of Mali last April, after hijacking a rebellion by separatist Tuareg nomads.
-The rebels have imposed harsh Islamic law in areas under their control - amputating limbs, forcing women to wear veils, and banning music, smoking and watching television.
-The jihadis are reported to allow terrorism and trafficking to flourish in a notoriously lawless zone.
+Al-Qaida-linked fighters seized the vast northern desert region of Mali last April, after hijacking a rebellion by separatist Tuareg nomads.
+The rebels have imposed harsh Islamic law in areas under their control: amputating limbs, forcing women to wear veils and banning music, smoking and watching television.

-QUIST-ARCTON: A worshipper at Diabaly's handsome, sun-baked earth mosque tells us that instead of the muezzin calling the faithful to prayer, the rebels would fire twice in the air to signal prayer time.
+A worshipper at Diabaly's handsome, sun-baked earth mosque says that instead of the muezzin calling the faithful to prayer, the rebels would fire twice in the air to signal prayer time.

 The chief imam is Ibrahim Maiga.

-QUIST-ARCTON: A loud bang as French forces destroy ordinance they say well-armed Islamist fighters purloined.
 It took considerable firepower by the French, and fighting by Malian troops, to be able to wrest back control of Diabaly from the jihadis.
 French Capt.
 Antoine — he only gave one name — says the Malian and French armies have been working well in tandem.

 France-based International Federation for Human Rights says Mali's army is behind more than 30 killings.
-Human Rights Watch, based in New York, has also reported rights' abuses by Malian soldiers.
-The French defense minister, Jean-Yves Le Drian, says it's a matter of honor to ensure there are no such violations.
+Human Rights Watch, based in New York, has also reported rights abuses by Malian soldiers.
+French Defense Minister Jean-Yves Le Drian says it's a matter of honor to ensure there are no such violations.